avinash516/Documentation/file8.md

-## Data Rendering From Views to Html in Static
+## Data Rendering From Views to Html
 -----
 ### What is a render?